 Once you have the new number in hand, you’ll have to either create another new WhatsApp account or use the guide above to change the number on your account.
 Again, changing numbers is a pretty easy transition on WhatsApp, and users will need your new number to continue speaking with you and adding your account through the service.

-There’s no way to hide your phone number inside WhatsApp from being able to be seen by your fellow contacts when they view your profile.
-Unfortunately, WhatsApp was built around using a phone number to contact users while simultaneously providing a far more rich experience than what basic SMS message provides users.
+There’s no way to hide your phone number from being able to be seen by your fellow contacts in WhatsApp.
+Unfortunately, the entire premise of WhatsApp was built around using a phone number to contact users while simultaneously providing a far more rich experience than what basic SMS message provides users.
 While WhatsApp requires your phone number to add users and for contacts to message you using the app, there’s nothing to stop you from using an alternate or burner phone number to effectively “hide” your real number.
 When you choose to use an alternate number on WhatsApp, you can give you that number freely to your contacts, friends, family, and associates, while simultaneously protecting your standard phone number from people you don’t know well.